Here is another blog article in our series of silent auction tips. This one is related to setting starting bids and silent auction bid increments.

 If you set the starting bid price too high - you will price out some people - even those that may have paid a price higher than the starting bid.
 This is because once people get engaged in bidding on an item, they're likely to get emotionally attached to it, which can cause themselves to bid higher.

 If the item up for auction has a higher starting bid, it will be harder for the bidder to justify bidding on that item initially.

 What is a Good Bid Increment?

 Bid increments should be kept as low as possible and mobile bidding makes it easier to do that.
 Many have a formula for this as well.
 Here is what we suggest - you keep your bid increments AS LOW AS POSSIBLE.

 For those coming from silent auction paper bid sheets, the practice was to put bid increments reasonably high to incentivize people to bid.
 However, we've debunked this in our article about the hidden costs of bid increments in a paper silent auctions.
 In most cases, people set bid increments way too high - especially for more expensive stuff.

 This automatically prices out anyone who would have paid $500 - $575 or $575 - $650.
-The more bidders you get involved, the better.
+The more bidders you get involved with, the better.
 Once they are in a bidding war - their logic seems to fall by the wayside and emotions take over.

 The Formula Approach

-If you are the type that absolutely needs formula - here is one to consider:
+If you are the type that absolutely needs a formula - here is one to consider:

 Suppose you want to see roughly 13-15 bids per item that has a starting bid of $500 and an “accurate" fair-market value of $1,250.
 For this specific example, we would suggest that you set the bid increment to $50.